klee137/wildlife_in_uiuc/README.md

 ## Tips
 #### Q. I want to deny collaborator's pull request.
 A. Simply deny merge pull request.
-We can leave comments to our collaborators.
+We can leave comments to our collaborators!

 #### Q. I don't want to directly pull one's branch.
 A. pull = fetch + merge <br />